google/cloudprober/docs/content/concepts/probe.md

 options`](http://github.com/google/cloudprober/tree/master/probes/http/config.proto)

-HTTP probe is be used to send HTTP(s) requests to a target and verify that a reponse is received.
+HTTP probe is be used to send HTTP(s) requests to a target and verify that a response is received.
 Apart from core probe mertrics (total, success and latency), HTTP probes also export a map of response code counts.
 Requests are marked as failed if there is a timeout.